Mirantis/kqueen/README.rst

     export prometheus_multiproc_dir=$(mktemp -d)
     flask shell

+- Update Docker image with code changes

+There are two ways to test development changes.
+First is automatic: create a separate branch and push PR, then TravisCI build image and push it on Docker Hub automatically.
+Second one is just rebuild kqueen api-image locally:
 - Update Doker image with code changes

 There are two ways to test development changes.
 First is automatic: create a separate branch and push PR, then TravisCI